symfony/symfony-docs/cookbook/doctrine/doctrine_fixtures.rst

 The fixtures will be executed in the ascending order of the value returned by ``getOrder()``.
 Any object that is set with the ``setReference`` method and can be accessed via ``getReference`` in fixtures, which are of higher order.
-Also remember that, in order to use a reference with the entity manager, it has to first persisted.

 .. _`Doctrine Data Fixtures`: https://github.com/doctrine/data-fixtures